 Let’s use the previous example to see how this calculation works in real life.

 - 15 employees x $7,000 (maximum FUTA threshold) = $105,000

 Say your state has a SUTA tax rate of 5.4% (the maximum).
 You’ve already paid this, so your federal tax obligation is only 0.6%.
 Now, instead of paying $6,300 in FUTA taxes, you only owe $630.
 That’s much better!

 Submitting Your Form 940 to the IRS

 Most business owners are required to submit Form 940 by January 31.
-The only exception?
+What is the only exception?
 If you owe more than $500 in FUTA tax per quarter, you’ll need to file the form quarterly.

-When your form is completed and ready to submit, you can get it to the IRS in a few ways.
+When your form is completed and ready to submit, you can send it to the IRS in a few ways.
 Your options include:

 - E-filing and paying online

 - Mailing in hard copies of your documents and payment